oznogon/gattaibushido-public/rules/05_coach.md

 ### Escalation and the Big Giant Monster

-The current Escalation has a direct impact on the power of the Big Giant Monster, whenever it is eventually encountered, because the BGM's Stash is directly increased in size by the escalation level.
+The current Escalation has a direct impact on the power of the Big Giant Monster, whenever it is eventually encountered, because the BGM's Cache is directly increased in size by the escalation level.

 Additionally, "by the book" the BGM can't attack (as in initiating a Rumble) until that level of the escalation has been reached.
 You can always push it lower on the path if you like, but that remains to be tested in play.